visheshaggarwal0/VBI-Virtual_Bank_of_India/README.md

 ---

 ## Future Enhancements
-- Adding support for investment and credit card management.
+- Adding support for Lonas, EMIs, investment and credit card management.
-- Implementing a mobile-compatible version.
 - Enhancing GUI with more themes and advanced widgets.

 ---

 ## Contribution
-We welcome contributions!
+Contributions are welcomed!
 Feel free to fork the repository, create a new branch, and submit a pull request.
 For major changes, please open an issue to discuss your ideas first.

 ---